Go to page content

 Having a sweet tooth can lead to a bad tooth.

-You say you can’t lay off the sweets?
-Here’s another reason to cut back: sugary foods and drinks are the main culprits behind cavities.
+Sugary foods and drinks are the main culprits behind cavities.
 The sugars in these food items can increase the acid produced by your mouth’s bacteria, which can advance the breakdown of tooth enamel.

-Fluoride is a mineral that helps strengthen tooth enamel and can prevent erosion.
-You can find fluoride in toothpaste, mouthwash, and even tap water.
 The National Health and Medical Research Council (NHMRC) found that fluoridated water can reduce the risk of cavities by up to 27% in adults.
 If your water supply does not contain fluoride, your dentist may recommend fluoride treatments to help protect your teeth.

-Not brushing and flossing regularly could be a major risk factor for developing decay.
-Plaque can build up on your teeth, leading to the breakdown of tooth enamel and the development of cavities.
 The American Centers for Disease Control and Prevention (CDC) says your chances of developing a cavity increase by more than 30% if you don’t brush twice a day.
-It’s the bare minimum if you want to remove plaque and prevent tooth decay
+It’s the bare minimum if you want to remove plaque and prevent tooth decay.

 Braces are a common way to straighten your teeth.
 But perhaps you want a treatment that won’t interfere with your day-to-day activities, including brushing your teeth.
 ClearCorrect, a global leader in clear-aligner orthodontics, utilises a revolutionary tri-layer ClearQuartz material, a flat trimline, and other customisable features to create an effective teeth-straightening solution.

 Want terrific oral health?
-Visit your dentist regularly to check for the early signs of tooth decay
+Visit your dentist regularly to check for the early signs of tooth decay.

 References: